davesantos/faf/README.md

 #FAF

-Fast as fuck
+Fast as Fuck
-Free as fuck
+Free as Fuck
+Fast and Free

 ##Dependencies